Ju-roku Rakan Rocks (Buddhist Carvings) 十六羅漢岩

 The site is only a five-minute drive from Uetsu Honsen Fukura Station.

 The faces of compassion and piety

 Carved by stonemasons over a period of five years, the figures are remarkably well preserved, each one with a unique expression.
-It is not uncommon for these faces to be surrounded by small piles of coins left by well-wishing travelers.

 From the sandy and stony grounds below, you can see and admire the meticulously carved figures.
 Just don't be surprised if you can't find them all, since several are well concealed.